SATYA-CHARAN/Blood-Bank-Management-System/README.md

 py manage.py migrate
 py manage.py runserver
 ```
-- Now enter following URL in Your Browser Installed On Your Pc (Local Server)
+- Now enter following URL in Your Browser Installed On Your PC
 ```
 http://127.0.0.1:8000/
 ```